 Business leaders universally agree that employee motivation is crucial to a successful venture.
 A happy employee will deliver better results than a disgruntled one.
 Reinforcement Theory can help in this area.

-It’s important to make sure your employees are challenged and goal-driven.
-The workforce being over-comfortable can be the enemy of success as much as unhappiness.
-Managers need to achieve a delicate balance where employees not only feel satisfied, confident and goal-driven but are also wary of failure and are never complacent.
+It’s essential to ensure that your employees are challenged and goal-driven.
+An overly comfortable workforce can be the enemy of success as much as unhappiness.
+Leaders must achieve a delicate balance where employees feel satisfied, confident, and goal-driven, are wary of failure, and are never complacent.

 What Is Reinforcement Theory?

 American psychologist and behaviourist B.F.
 Skinner (1904-1990) is the brain behind Reinforcement Theory.
-His work built on the idea that behaviour is always influenced by its expected consequences.
-Reinforcement Theory is the concept that behaviour can be shaped by designing and controlling the consequences of the behaviour.
+His work is built on the idea that behaviour is always influenced by its expected consequences.
+Reinforcement Theory is the concept that behaviour can be shaped by designing and controlling its consequences.

 According to Skinner’s theory, there are four possible ways to influence behaviour: positive reinforcement, negative reinforcement, punishment, and extinction.